dezh-tech/ddsr/210maxi/README.md

 For a more structured deployment, use **Docker Compose**:

 1. **use `compose.yml`**

-use the exist compose file in the zapoli directory
+use the exist compose file in the 210Maxi directory

 2. **Run with Compose**